Peterfrontenddev1/Find-the-Length-of-a-String/README.md

 The value 10 would be displayed in the console.

 Note that the space character between "Alan" and "Peter" is also counted.
+For example, if we created a variable const firstName = "Ada",